 They each have their own rules which can been found when you join the company.

 The rules include a set limit of points and a set limit of tiers for each tank type.

 Ultimate Companies have unlimited points and a max of tier 10 for every tank type.

 This will show up as a Channel at the bottom of your garage at a set time before the battle is to take place.

-Includes your team-always listed on the left, the other team, battle type, and the map you're on.
+Includes your team-always listed on the left, the other team-on the right, battle type, and the map you're on.

 YOUR FIRST BATTLE!

 -Try not to rush out, you're in a very lightly armored tank that will die in about 3 shots or less.

 -Hard cover protects from shells and from being spotted outside of a 50 meter radius.

 -Bushes protect from being spotted only.
 You can still get shot through them.